OWASP/www-project-secure-headers/tab_headers.md

 ## Feature-Policy

+> **Note:** This header was split into [Permissions-Policy](https://w3c.github.io/webappsec-feature-policy/#permissions-policy-http-header-field) and [Document-Policy](https://w3c.github.io/webappsec-feature-policy/document-policy#document-policy-http-header) and will be considered deprecated once all impacted features are moved off of feature policy.

-The Feature-Policy header allows developers to selectively enable and disable use of various browser features and APIs..
+The Feature-Policy header is an **experimental** feature that allows developers to selectively enable and disable use of various browser features and APIs.
+The two most well supported values are `microphone` and `camera`.
+For all the other ones, please consult [this](https://caniuse.com/#search=Feature-Policy) page.

 ### Values